Túpac Amaru II: Recognition

-The fame of Túpac Amaru II spread to such an extent that for the indigenous rebels in the plains of Casanare in the New Granada region, he was recognized as "King of America".
+The fame of Tupac Amaru II spread to such an extent that for the indigenous rebels in the plains of Casanare in the New Granada region, he was recognized as "King of America".

-Later movements invoked the name of Túpac Amaru II to obtain the support of the indigenous, among others, Felipe Velasco Túpac Amaru Inca or Felipe Velasco Túpac Inca Yupanqui, who wanted to rise up in Huarochirí (Lima) in 1783.
-The rebellion of Túpac Amaru II marked the beginning of the Peruvian War of Independence in the history of Peru.
+Later movements invoked the name of Tupac Amaru II to obtain the support of the indigenous, among others, Felipe Velasco Tupac Amaru Inca or Felipe Velasco Túpac Inca Yupanqui, who wanted to rise up in Huarochirí (Lima) in 1783.
+The rebellion of Tupac Amaru II marked the beginning of the Peruvian War of Independence in the history of Peru.

-This great rebellion produced a strong influence on the Conspiracy of the Tres Antonios which came up in Chile on January 1, 1781, at the height of the insurrection They were encouraged to act hearing the news of the advances of Túpac Amaru II in the Viceroyalty of Peru.
+This great rebellion produced a strong influence on the Conspiracy of the Tres Antonios which came up in Chile on January 1, 1781, at the height of the insurrection.
+They were encouraged to act hearing the news of the advances of Tupac Amaru II in the Viceroyalty of Peru.